Accessing The Dropbox

 - The Evaluate Submission page will be displayed where you can view the file name, comments left by the student, and the date and time the file was submitted.

-- Rubrics - If, in the setup of the dropbox, you associated a rubric with this dropbox folder,
+- Rubrics - If you associated a rubric with this dropbox folder, click the rubric name to expand

-- Score - Enter a numeric score in the Score textbox.
-If the current dropbox is associated with a grade item in the gradebook,
+- Overall Grade - Enter a numeric score in the Overall Grade textbox.
+If the current dropbox is associated

-- Feedback - Enter any feedback into the Feedback textbox, noting that you have the ability to embed videos, hyperlinks, and other
+- Feedback - Enter any feedback into the Feedback textbox, noting that you have the ability to

-HTML content into this area.
-Note that, if applicable, any additional feedback entered
+embed videos, hyperlinks, and other HTML content into this area.
+Note that, if applicable, any additional feedback entered on an associated rubric

-on an associated rubric will automatically populate in this textbox.
+will automatically populate in this textbox.

-- Add a File - If applicable, you may attach a feedback file(s) that only the selected student
+- Optional: Add a File - If applicable, you may attach a feedback file(s) that only the selected student

 - Saving Options - Select a saving option by clicking the appropriate button.